RusanaRed/golobe/README.md

 * Account page

 ## Start
-Run the npm install command to install dependencies, then run the gulp command to compile the project and start the web server.
+Run the npm install command to install dependencies, then run the "gulp docs" command to compile the project and start the web server.

-On the Git pages via the link:
+On the Git pages via the link: https://rusanared.github.io/golobe/